k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 ![permission set window](images/env_role_window.png)

-The Permission Set window has the following settings:
+The Permission Set window includes the following settings:

 ### Name

 The name of the TDM Environment permission set (mandatory).
-Note that each active permission set should be assigned with a specified name.
-An error is displayed when an attempt is made to create several permission sets with the same name.
+Each active permission set should be assigned with a specified name.
+An error is displayed when an attempt is made to create multiple permission sets with the same name.

 ### **Description**